CathLind/drupal-og/README.md

 This is an adapted version of Organic Group, used for the BiC site.

 ## CHANGES FOR THE BiC SITE
+- Worgroup: Creates a content type called workgroup and add three new roles 'Group manager', 'Group memeber' and 'Group guest'.
+This is the base for the Market module.
+Adds expirations date field for the user profile.
+- Market: The main module for commerce logic.

 ## ADDED CODE